dwightjack/wok-pkgs/packages/plugin-deploy-rsync/README.md

 **Notes:**

-- `hosts.production.path` will be used as the remote base directory for upload.
+- `targets.remoteserver.path` will be used as the remote base directory for upload.
-- `@wok-cli/plugin-deploy-rsync` will ignore any target host with a `deployStrategy` other than `'rsync'`.
+- `@wok-cli/plugin-deploy-rsync` will ignore any target with a `deployStrategy` other than `'rsync'`.

 Then configure the plugin as a strategy for `@wok/tasks`'s deploy task: